 4. Gardening is Good for Your Physical Health

 Gardening is a great exercise.
-It builds physical strength, helps you maintain a healthy weight, and supports good sleep.
+It is a form of physical activity and moderate intensity exercise that builds physical strength, helps you maintain a healthy weight, and supports good sleep.
+Tasks like digging in the ground, raking, and tending to garden beds work different muscle groups and can help reduce muscle tension.
 Whether you’re raking leaves or pulling weeds, gardening can work every muscle group in the body.

 5. It’s Good for Your Brain, Too

 You’re probably heard that exercise is a fantastic way to support cognitive function and improve memory.
 But there’s also evidence that gardening may promote the growth of memory-related nerves in the brain.
+Gardening also allows you to watch both your garden and your cognitive skills develop over time.
 And that’s not all!
 Research also shows that gardening can improve the mental health of folks suffering from dementia.

 6. Gardening Reduces Anxiety, Depression, and Stress

-Gardening is an amazing mood and self-esteem booster.
-Spending time in the garden regularly calms the mind, lowers stress, levels, and reduces anxiety and depression.
+Gardening is an amazing mood and self-esteem booster that can reduce stress and contribute to improved mental health.
+Spending time in the garden regularly calms the mind, lowers stress levels, and reduces anxiety and depression.
 Growing a garden actually lowers the level of stress hormones in the body, which boosts the mood and returns it to a more positive state.

 7. Gardening Promotes Creativity and Mindfulness